 there is a change of control of the other party (within the meaning of section 1124 of the Corporation Tax Act 2010).

 access by the School or College (including, without limitation, its officers or employees and the Students) and to the Unifrog Website shall immediately cease;

-Unifrog may delete from the Website some or all of the Student Information and/or other data provided by the School or College and its staff, and shall give the School or College at least two weeks’ notice of such deletion, to enable them to download their data and notify the relevant Students;
+Unifrog may delete from the Unifrog Website some or all of the Student Information and/or other data provided by the School or College and its staff, and shall give the School or College [and the Students] at least [two] weeks’ notice of such deletion, to enable them to download their data;

 each party shall promptly return to the other any property of the other within its possession or control;

 each party shall pay to the other any sums that are outstanding and to be accounted for under these Terms & Conditions;